mads-swaps/mads-swaps.github.io/index.md

 # Momentum Trading
 Momentum trading evaluates the strength of an asset's current trend to buy an asset while the price is rising and sell it at peak price before the asset's price starts to lose its momentum.
 This strategy perfectly reflects the common expression that "trend is your friend."
 By following the trend signals, volatile market like cryptocurrency can be profitable for short-term gains through a consistent buy and sell action.

 For example, when ETH/BTC increases in price, it attracts more attention from traders.
 This in turn pushes the price even higher.
 Sometimes, the sentiment called a fear of missing out (FOMO) would cause the price to increase for much longer than expected based on fundamental analysis until a large number of traders believe that the price is overbought and start to sell off.
-That is when the trend reversal happens.The new downtrend is also a momentum trading opportunity where traders enter the market by going short.
+That is when the trend reversal happens.
+The new downtrend is also a momentum trading opportunity where traders enter the market by going short.

 ## How to measure momentum
-The above mentioned indicators such as MA, ATR and RSI are considered as alpha factors resulting from transforming raw market data using arithmetic and are effective features for the momentun strategy.
+The above-mentioned indicators such as MA, ATR and RSI are considered as alpha factors resulting from transforming raw market data using arithmetic and are effective features for the momentum strategy.
 However, in this section lagged returns, momentum, volatility and distance are used as features for logistic regression.

 ## Features
 - **Lagged returns**: In addition to calculating most recent (*t* and *t-1*) return, more information about the strength of the cryptocurrency can be extracted from returns calculated using price data dated further back in time.
 For example, `lag = 3` creates three features with 1, 2, and 3 lookback period.